Trina Braxton: Early life

-She was born in Severn, Maryland.
+Trina Evette Braxton was born in Severn, Maryland.
 Her father, Michael Conrad Braxton Sr., was a Methodist clergyman and power company worker, and her mother, Evelyn Jackson, a native of South Carolina, was a former opera singer and cosmetologist, as well as a pastor.
 Braxton's maternal grandfather was also a pastor.
-Braxton has an older brother named Michael, Jr. (born in 1968) and four sisters named Toni (born in 1966), Towanda (born in 1973), Traci (1971-2022), and Tamar (born in 1977).
+Braxton has an older brother named Michael, Jr. (born in 1968) and four sisters named Toni (born in 1967), Towanda (born in 1973), Traci (1971-2022), and Tamar (born in 1977).
 Braxton and her siblings were raised in a strict religious household, and Braxton's first performing experience was singing in her church choir.

 Career

 1990–1997: Career beginnings and The Braxtons

 Toni, Traci, Towanda, Trina, and Tamar Braxton signed their first record deal with Arista Records in 1989.
 In 1990, they released their first single, "Good Life".
 It would be their only single as a fivesome.
 "Good Life" was not a hit, peaking at No. 79 on the Billboard Hot R&B/Hip-Hop Singles chart.
 At the time of the single's release, the members' age differences created a problem with marketing.
 Subsequently, The Braxtons were dropped from Arista Records.

 In 1991, during a showcase with Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds, who were in the process of forming LaFace Records, Toni Braxton, minus her four sisters, was chosen and signed as the label's first female solo artist.
 At the time, the remaining members were told that LaFace was not looking for another girl group since it had just signed TLC.

 After Toni's departure from the group in 1991, the remaining Braxtons members became backup singers for Toni's first U.S. tour, music videos, and promotional appearances.
 Traci, Towanda, Trina, and Tamar were featured in the music video for Toni Braxton's third single, "Seven Whole Days", from her self-titled debut album.

 In 1993, LaFace Records A&R Vice President, Bryant Reid, signed The Braxtons to LaFace.
 However, the group never released an album or single for the record label.
 When Reid moved on to work for Atlantic Records, he convinced executives at LaFace to allow him take the group to Atlantic also.

 It was reported in Vibe magazine that in 1995, Traci Braxton had left the group to pursue a career as a youth counselor.
 However, it was not confirmed until a 2011 promotional appearance on The Mo'Nique Show, that Traci was not allowed to sign with Atlantic because of her pregnancy at the time.